kumar-shubham-ml/5th-Place-Solution-to-Google-Landmark-Retrieval-2021/README.md

 Also, we use pre-compute embedding, it computes in local and uploads all.(it use post-process)

 ## Post-Process

+Many a times we can't match index and test images by direct KNN (for example: indoor/outdoor images).
+Our postprocessing is based on using train images to find these connections (we call this bridged connections).
+This postprocessing alone gives boost of 0.085-0.09 on public/private lb.

 ### PART A - Bridged Distance Computation